wubuku/Dapp-LCDP/README.md

 ## What we want to do

-A **true** Low-code development platform(LCDP) that helps developers build decentralized applications(Dapps) that maximize the use of blockchains as technical infrastructure.
+A **true** Low-code development platform(LCDP) that allows developers to build extremely complex decentralized applications(Dapps) efficiently with experiences that are very close to developing "traditional" applications.

-A low-code development platform that allows developers to build extremely complex decentralized applications with experiences that are very close to developing "traditional" applications.
+A low-code development platform that helps developers build decentralized applications that maximize the use of blockchains as technical infrastructure.

 We know things can't be done overnight.
 In the initial phase, the platform will prioritize support for building Dapps running on Move public blockchains.